Simple Rules

 The exponential growth in legislation reminds me of libertarian critique of government regulation — for every new regulation, special interest groups arise demanding exceptions.
 This quickly results in taxes, tax exemptions, tax exemption exceptions ad infinitum, a spiraling resource waste on bureaucracy at the cost of actual value.

 The policies governing U.S. income taxes totaled 3.8 million words as of 2010. […] Such an exhaustive tome should leave nothing to chance.
-And yet, when forty-five tax professionals were given identical data to calculate one fictional family’s tax bill, they came up with forty-five different estimates of the couple’s tax liability, ranging from 36,322to36,322 to 94,438.
+And yet, when forty-five tax professionals were given identical data to calculate one fictional family’s tax bill, they came up with forty-five different estimates of the couple’s tax liability, ranging from 94,438.
 The tax code is so confusing, even IRS experts give the wrong advice one time out of three.

 Regulation that no single person can understand eventually ends becoming a weapon.
 It's inevitable that people make unlawful steps sooner or later, and with a noose hanging around everyone's neck, it's a matter of just picking who to prosecute.